wheeldle/77075917086/README.md

 ![Wheeldle!](https://avatars.githubusercontent.com/u/102187509?s=400&u=3837a0ec18ffd22b23d54e562d64c7bb9ab8c84b&v=4 "Wheeldle")

+So we have 3 words that end in a common letter.
+And two words that start with the same common letter.

 1. Superbad Estimate (upper bound): We have 21 characters in the wheel.
 There are 26 letters in the alphabet.
 So 21^26.

     > 21^26